Tenants of business premises benefit from the following protections at the current time:

 Many landlords have used statutory demands, and the implicit ‘threat’ of a consequent winding-up petition to obtain lease payments from defaulting tenants.
 The use of the insolvency process in this way is severely curtailed by Schedule 10 of the 2020 Act.

-The Act contains provisions protecting debtor companies until 30 September.
+The Act contains provisions protecting debtor companies until 31 December 2020 (previously 30 September).

-- It is not possible to present a winding up petition on the ground that a company has failed to satisfy a statutory demand, if the relevant statutory demand was served during the period beginning on 1 March 2020 and ending on 30 September 2020.
+- It is not possible to present a winding up petition on the ground that a company has failed to satisfy a statutory demand, if the relevant statutory demand was served during the period beginning on 1 March 2020 and ending on 31 December 2020 (previously 30 September).
 (Para 1).

-- Nor it is permissible to present a winding up petition on the basis that a company cannot pay its debts on any of the other usual grounds (or a statutory demand served before 1 March) until 30 September 2020 unless the creditor has "reasonable grounds for believing that—(a) coronavirus has not had a financial effect on the company, or (b) the facts by reference to which the relevant ground applies would have arisen even if coronavirus had not had a financial effect on the company".
+- Nor it is permissible to present a winding up petition on the basis that a company cannot pay its debts on any of the other usual grounds (or a statutory demand served before 1 March) until 31 December 2020 (previously 30 September 2020) unless the creditor has "reasonable grounds for believing that—(a) coronavirus has not had a financial effect on the company, or (b) the facts by reference to which the relevant ground applies would have arisen even if coronavirus had not had a financial effect on the company".
 (Para 2).

 Both provisions are back-dated to petitions presented since 27 April.
 (Para 1(4) in relation to the first restriction; Para 21(1) in relation to the second).